Arrondissement 18, Montmartre and Paris hill

 Talking about the 18 arrondissement of Paris, I can’t forget to mention that it is the one where you can visit the Moulin Rouge, in Pigalle.
 Nowadays, you can go there to see the famous Moulin Rouge and also boutiques, bio shops, and ateliers.

-Arrondissement 18, the City from Above
+Arrondissement 18, the Paris hill

 Arrondissement 18 is perfect if, just like me, you love to see the cities from above.
 When you go to the Sacré-Coeur church, you can see all the city from the hill where it is.
 It is in Montmartre.
 “Mont” stands for “hill” or “mount” in French!
+Montmartre is also known as the Paris hill!

 The arrondissement XVIII is one of those areas where you can appreciate the history that made it so important.
 Plus, if you want to take a break, there are lots of small cafès and bistros where you can taste good traditional cuisine even if the zone is touristic.